The Jungle Bunch: Film

 The series has been adapted from a 52-minute animated film titled The Jungle Bunch: The Movie (originally Les As de la Jungle: Opération Banquise; The Jungle Bunch: Back to the Ice Floe).
-The film aired on France 3, on December 31, 2011 and was released on April 10, 2013.
+The film aired on France 3, on December 31, 2011, and was released theatrically on April 10, 2013.
 This film was included as premium at the Kidscreen Awards.

-In 2017 a feature film simply titled The Jungle Bunch was released.
+In 2017, a feature film simply titled The Jungle Bunch was released.
+A sequel, The Jungle Bunch: Operation Meltdown was released in 2023.